 In order to remove a disk, two conditions need to be met:

 Once those two conditions are met, you should be allowed to remove the disk.

 There are two global settings affect the scheduling of the volume.

-Notice currently there is no guarantee that the space volumes used won’t exceed the
+Notice that currently there is no guarantee that the space volumes use won’t exceed the